IshitaNikam/SonicVerify/README.md

   * number = UNKNOWN 0.0 · LOW 0.3 · MEDIUM 0.6 · HIGH 1.0
   * context = financial request (+0.6) + sensitive claimed identity such as bank / police / son / boss (+0.4), max 1.0
 * **Final level**: 0.00–0.34 LOW · 0.35–0.64 UNCERTAIN · 0.65–1.00 HIGH.
+* ### Security actions

+The security layer maps the final risk level to an appropriate action:

+- LOW → ALLOW
+- UNCERTAIN → WARNING
+- HIGH → VERIFY

+A HIGH risk assessment sets `verification_required` to `true`, indicating that additional verification should be performed before trusting the caller.
+The risk assessment is not proof of fraud.
 * These are simple prototype heuristics, not a validated fraud model.

 ## How ML detection is integrated